|

 He took her in his arms.
 "Last night, when I was deeply troubled,

 my beloved wife soothed me, body and spirit."
-He kissed her

-to me without reserve; made me feel loved and cherished."
+gave herself to me without reserve; made me feel loved and cherished."

 He smiled.
 "And then she made me come like one of Mithrandir's